ilmercu/urlfinder/README.md

-# URLs Finder
+# urlfinder

-URLs Finder is tool which allows to find recursively all the URLs starting from a base URL.
+urlfinder is tool which allows to find recursively all the URLs starting from a base URL.
 URL are taken from `<a>` tags or `<form>` action attributes.

 The tool can retrieve only links coming from same domain or retrieve all the URLs in a page